HankB/polana-ansible/README.md

 ## Status

 * `Read device information` results in `"ssd_info.stdout_lines": "VARIABLE IS NOT DEFINED!"` (At present not needed)
-* Playbooks as presently coded are working.
+* Playbooks as presently coded are working for a Pi 4B/8GB.
 There is room for improvement.

 ## TODO